WICG/turtledove/Fenced_Frames_Ads_Reporting.md

   'destinationURL': 'https://adtech.example/impression?cid=555&pub_id=${PUBLISHER_ID}&site=${SOURCE_URL_ENC}&t=123'});
 ```

-In this example, the destination eTLD+1 is "adtech.example".
-[The Privacy Sandbox enrollment attestation model](https://github.com/privacysandbox/attestation#the-privacy-sandbox-enrollment-attestation-model) requires its corresponding site (scheme, eTLD+1) `"https://adtech.example"` to be enrolled as defined in [site-based enrollment](https://developer.chrome.com/blog/announce-enrollment-privacy-sandbox/#site-based-enrollment).
+In this example, the reporting destination eTLD+1 is "adtech.example".
+[The Privacy Sandbox enrollment attestation model](https://github.com/privacysandbox/attestation#the-privacy-sandbox-enrollment-attestation-model) requires its site (scheme, eTLD+1) `"https://adtech.example"` to be enrolled as defined in [site-based enrollment](https://developer.chrome.com/blog/announce-enrollment-privacy-sandbox/#site-based-enrollment).
 Otherwise the beacon will not be sent.

 ## registerAdBeacon

 A similar API was initially discussed here: https://github.com/WICG/turtledove/issues/99 for reporting clicks.
 The idea is that the buyer and seller side worklets are able to register a URL with the browser in their reportWin and reportResult APIs.
-The registered URL's site (scheme, eTLD+1) is required to be attested for Protected Audience API.
-Please see [the Privacy Sandbox enrollment attestation model](https://github.com/privacysandbox/attestation#the-privacy-sandbox-enrollment-attestation-model).
-If destination is attested for Protected Audience API, a beacon will be sent to the registered URL when events are reported by the fenced frame via reportEvent.
-Otherwise the beacon will not be sent.
-In the case of redirect, the redirected destination is not checked for enrollment and attestation since the browser doesn't add any data directly to the redirect URL.
-The initial reporting destination is responsible for acting in accordance with its attestation if it decides to share any data via the redirect.
+A beacon will be sent to the registered URL when events are reported by the fenced frame via reportEvent.

 ### Parameters